-Maintenance of Certification (MOC) is a process adopted by all 24 American Board of Medical Specialties (ABMS) member boards.
-It embodies the principles of lifelong learning and continuous improvement, for the benefit of the public and the profession and:
+Maintenance of Certification (MOC) is a patient-centered lifelong learning and continuous improvement process adopted by all 24 American Board of Medical Specialties (ABMS) member boards.
+For the benefit of patients and the profession, the MOC program:

 - establishes and maintains high standards for patient care in ophthalmology;

 - provides physicians with the means to continually assess and improve their ability to meet these standards;

 - ensures that physicians are being assessed by reliable and valid measures to continually improve patient care.

 The goal of MOC is to continually set the standards of excellence in the quality of ophthalmic care by focusing on six general competencies integral to quality care: patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice.
 These competencies were established by the American Board of Medical Specialties (ABMS), the umbrella organization for the country's 24 recognized medical specialty boards, and the Accreditation Council for Graduate Medical Education (ACGME).
 The ABO also recognizes a seventh competency in surgical skills.